 Turner’s civic engagement extended beyond his legislative duties.
 He was a member of the RedBird Mission School Board, where he served as chair, and participated in the Task Force on Post Secondary Education.
 He was also actively involved with Harlan Revitalization and maintained membership in the National Rifle Association.

-The timing of Turner’s death has created an unusual electoral situation.
-After winning his party’s primary, he ran unopposed in the upcoming November election, and his independent challenger had previously withdrawn from the race.
-His name will remain on the general election ballot as early voting begins in Kentucky.
+The timing of Turner’s death created an unusual electoral situation.
+After winning his party’s primary, he ran unopposed in the November election, and his independent challenger had previously withdrawn from the race.
+His name remained on the general election ballot as early voting began in Kentucky.
 Citizens could file their intent to run as write-in candidates through October 25 at 4 p.m.
-As of Sunday, October 27, only attorney James Tyler Ward II of Whitesburg had filed as a write-in candidate.